8 Tips for Hiring a Residential Painter

 7. Customer Referrals

-If you are speaking with a previous customers, here are three essential questions to ask:
+If you are speaking with a previous customers, here are three essential questions to ask about a professional painting contractor:

 • Was the project completed on time?